 The Problem With Research

-A report of the European branch of the World Health Organization illustrated that among 200,000 male and female schoolchildren between the ages of 11 and 15, regular breakfast consumption is associated with higher intakes of micronutrients.
-This diet includes more fruits and vegetables and less frequent consumption of soft drinks.
-Other research has shown that children who skip breakfast:
+A report of the European branch of the World Health Organization illustrated that among 200,000 male and female schoolchildren between the ages of 11 and 15, regular breakfast consumption was associated with higher intakes of vitamins and minerals.
+Students who ate breakfast consumed more fruits and vegetables and drank fewer soft drinks.

-Children who eat breakfast cereals have higher intakes of total sugar (but not added sugar) and fiber coupled with lower intakes of fat and sodium.
+Children who eat breakfast cereals have higher intakes of total sugar (but not of added sugar).
+However, they garner the benefits of more fiber coupled with lower intakes of fat and sodium.
 They also tend to have higher intakes of most vitamins and minerals.
-Breakfast adds more variety to the diet, an important factor in nutrient balance.

 Breakfast and Weight Loss

-According to the National Weight Loss Registry, seventy-eight percent of people who lost weight and kept it off for at least five years eat breakfast every day.
+According to the National Weight Loss Registry, 78% of people who lost weight and kept it off for at least five years eat breakfast every day.

-Eating breakfast, especially if the meal is high in protein, might increase dopamine levels in the brain, thereby reducing food cravings and overeating later in the day.
+Eating breakfast, especially if the meal is high in protein, might increase dopamine levels in the brain, reducing food cravings and overeating later in the day.
 In one study, the breakfast meal had to contain at least 30 grams of protein and 350 calories to improve appetite control and satiety.
-In one review, only half of the studies showed improvements in appetite and satiety outcomes after consuming a lower-calorie breakfast (<200 calories).
-Regardless of nutrient content, meal replacement beverages do not improve appetite control or satiety like solid foods do.
+In another review, only half of the studies showed improvements in appetite and satiety outcomes after consuming a lower-calorie breakfast (<200 calories).
+Regardless of calorie or protein content, meal replacement beverages do not lessen appetite as solid foods do.

-Levels of ghrelin, which stimulates appetite and promotes fat storage, fall after eating breakfast (especially one that is higher in protein), while levels of PYY and GLP-1 concentrations, both of which decrease appetite, increase.
-Breakfast consumption changes satiety hormones to increase satisfaction and satiety.
+Levels of ghrelin, which stimulates appetite and promotes fat storage, fall after eating breakfast (especially one that is higher in protein).
+At the same time, levels of PYY and GLP-1, both of which lessen appetite, increase.

 Although it seems that in some cases, more fat is burnt when we exercise on an empty stomach, research from the University of Bath in the UK found that breakfast eaters expended more energy via physical activity throughout the day compared to individuals who fasted until noon.
-When extrapolated across 24 hours, the increase in postprandial energy expenditure after breakfast consumption ranged from 40 to 200 calories per day and varied based on the chosen foods.
+When extrapolated across 24 hours, the increase in energy expenditure ranged from 40 to 200 calories per day and varied based on the type of breakfast foods consumed.

 Breakfast and Heart Health

-Individuals who skip breakfast are at a higher risk for following an overall unhealthy lifestyle, including poor overall diet, frequent alcohol consumption, and smoking.
-However, there is a possible association between skipping breakfast and the prevalence of subclinical atherosclerosis independent of the overall unhealthy lifestyle.
-Individuals who consume mostly toast, pastries and coffee in the morning also have an increased risk of having carotid and iliofemoral atherosclerotic plaques.
+Individuals who skip breakfast are more likely to have an overall unhealthy lifestyle, including poor overall diet, frequent alcohol consumption, and smoking.
+However, there is also an association between skipping breakfast and atherosclerosis, independent of other lifestyle factors.
+Individuals who consume mostly toast, pastries, and coffee in the morning are at especially high risk for atherosclerotic plaques.

-A multivariable analysis controlling for waist circumference, hypertension, diabetes, dyslipidemia, and smoking, suggests that skipping breakfast could be one of the risk factors clustering around the early onset and development of atherosclerosis.
-In this analysis, 45% of those who skipped breakfast followed a “social-business eating plan,” including overall unhealthy food choices, frequent eating out, and busy schedules.
-They also have the highest intake of red and processed meat, appetizer, sugar-sweetened beverages, and alcohol during the rest of the day.
+A multivariable analysis controlling for waist circumference, hypertension, diabetes, dyslipidemia, and smoking, suggested that skipping breakfast could be a risk factor for the early onset of atherosclerosis.
+In this analysis, 45% of those who skipped breakfast followed a “social-business eating plan,” including unhealthy food choices, frequent eating out, and busy schedules.
+These individuals had the highest intake of red and processed meat, appetizers, sugar-sweetened beverages, and alcohol during the rest of the day.

 Breakfast and Metabolism

-The American Heart Association issued a scientific opinion in 2017, concluding that “daily breakfast consumption among US adults may decrease the risk of adverse effects related to glucose and insulin metabolism.”
-Even in young, healthy people, glycemic response after lunch was significantly higher than glycemic response after an identical lunch when breakfast was consumed.
+The American Heart Association issued a scientific opinion in 2017 concluding that “daily breakfast consumption among US adults may decrease the risk of adverse effects related to glucose and insulin metabolism.”
+Even in young, healthy people, glycemic response after lunch was significantly higher in those who skipped breakfast.